 If you see a KLM logo, that generally means that flights to, from, or via Amsterdam (AMS) are on sale.
 If you see an Air France logo, flights to, from, or via Paris-Charles de Gaulle (CDG) are on sale.
 But it's not just nonstops available: You can typically connect anywhere in Europe at deeply discounted rates, too.

 Business class awards to and from the U.S. aren't always discounted with these Flying Blue promo rewards sales, but we occasionally come across deals like this one that popped up last fall.
-Thrifty Traveler Premium members received an award alert when business class dropped as low as 42,375 Flying Blue miles thanks to a 25% off Flying Blue promo reward sale.
+Thrifty Traveler Premium members received an award alert when business class dropped as low as 42,375 Flying Blue miles thanks to a 25% off discount.

-Better yet, travelers with American Express Membership Rewards could stack this deal with a 25% transfer bonus to Flying Blue – making it possible to book these seats with just 34,000 points one-way.
+Better yet, travelers with American Express Membership Rewards could stack this deal with a 25% transfer bonus to Flying Blue available at the time, meaning you could book these seats with just 34,000 points each way.

 Get the next great Flying Blue Promo Rewards sale (plus other award alerts and cheap cash fares) with Thrifty Traveler Premium!